 Her passport stated that her destination was France, working for the Red Cross, and the was boarding a ship of the French Line on 31 July 1918.
 She described herself as being 32 years old, standing 5-5-1/2 feet tall; having a high forehead, blue gray eyes, aquiline nose, straight mouth, round chin, reddish yellow hair, fair complexion, oval face, and one mole on her chin.
 The passport provides the photograph that you see of her here.

-Two newspapers list her death under the category of “accident” rather than disease, and so she probably did not die from influenza.
+Two newspapers list her death under the category of “accident.”
+A look at her burial card at the National Archives shows the notation “result of gun shot wounds, self-inflicted.”
+(Editor’s note, there is no mention of suicide and so her cause of death continues to be somewhat of a mystery).
 She died on 24 March 1919 at the American convalescent hospital at Savenay, near St. Nazaire and is buried in Plot A., Row 32, Grave 24 of the Oise-Aisne American Cemetery, Seringes-et- Nesles, France.
 In 1924 her mother, Charlotte (Miller) Field traveled to Europe, including a visit to France, where she no doubt visited her daughter’s grave.

 In a publication, The Truth About Hollywood, Holly Leaves, Volume 11, published for July 1, 1922, is found the following details: “Two Hollywood Red Cross Heroines.
 Renewed interest in Red Cross affairs due to the annual drive brings out the fact that among Red Cross nurses who died in the service, two were from Hollywood, the only ones from the whole city to make the supreme sacrifice.
 They were Mary Agnes Moore and Pauline Hildreth Field.
 Miss Moore was the daughter of Mrs. Ravenna Moore, who now lives at 6107 Salem Place, and the sister of the motion picture stars, Owen, Matt and Tom Moore.
 Miss Field was the daughter of Mr. and Mrs. Hildreth Field, 1934 Franklin Circle, who are now iving at La Jolla.
 She died at the American convalescent hospital at Savenay, near St. Nazaire, France, a year after her enlistment, during which time she was doing hospital recreational work.”